-accordance with the 2016 Minimur at and the survey on which it is based were made in m Standard Detail Requirements for ALTA/NSPS Land Title dopted by ALTA and NSPS, and includes Items vas completed on [date]. or rable / thereor.
-The helawork w ras completed on [auto].
-Date of Plat or Map: Registration/License Number) (Surveyor's signature, printed name and seal with
+accordance with the 2016 Minim plat and the survey on which it is based were made in um Standard Detail Requirements for ALTA/NSPS Land Title adopted by ALTA and NSPS, and includes Items of Table A thereof.
+The fieldwork was completed on [date].
+[4415] Date of Plat or Map: Registration/License Number) (Surveyor's signature, printed name and seal with